MATH ENRICHMENT SERVICES

 My main goal is to support and mathematically challenge intellectually gifted middle school students and to help them survive the educational establishment's war on intellectual excellence.

 During the past thirty years, I have experienced educational fads from brain growth plateaus to professional learning communities.
 Some of the more destructive fads involve those that have taken the math out of mathematics and replaced it with calculators, watered down content and picture books.
 Many outstanding traditional mathematics teachers have left the field because they were forced to lower their standards and replace them with fuzzy standards championed by the NCTM.
 I'm one of the lucky ones.
 I have somehow managed to teach Real math for over thirty years and have no intention of changing my methods.
-I currently teach at Longfellow Middle School in Fairfax County, Virginia.
+In 2016 I accepted a teaching position at BASIS Independent Mclean.
+Prior to that I taught for many years at Longfellow Middle School in Fairfax County, Virginia.